flamedash2358/Kyrogiagen/docs/dev/writing/localization.md

 There is a helper Python script in `resources/lang` called `create_new_lang_files.py`.
 By changing the 2-letter code on `line 7` of the file and running it, it will automatically create and rename all the files you'll need to localize into that language.

-There is limited Google translate support for some languages through `auto_trans.py`.
+There is limited GoogleTranslate support for some languages through `auto_trans.py`.
 By changing the 2-letter code on `line 12` of the file and running it, it will try to translate english to the desired language.
 If the language is not supported, the script will crash.
 It will also create a file `tranlated_files.txt`, where it will track which files are translated, so the script can be stopped and started from where it left of at any time.
-As of 2024-12-18, this will take around 8-24 hours depending on computer speed and internet connection stability.
+As of 2025-01-04, this will take around 8-24 hours in total depending on computer speed and internet connection stability.

+The script handle most generic errors where GoogleTranslate mess up the place holder text, but there is also the language dependent error where several place holder texts will be translated.
+This can be addressed during translation itself by making a `GoogleTranslate_reversals.txt` in the language folder with each row having the following format
+`[WRONGFULLY TRANSLATED WORD],[CORRECT ENGLISH WORD]`

+Take a look in the function `load_langauge_specific_reversals` inside `auto_trans.py` to see how this can be fixed with the script during the translation itself.

 While `auto_trans.py` can do the heavy lifting, all files should be manually edited as well for translation accuracy.
 The `tranlated_files.txt` can be used to keep track of which is Google translated and human translated.